Desdemona: Role in Othello

 In the play's first act, Desdemona has eloped with Othello, a Moor in the service of the Venetian Republic.
 Before the Duke of Venice, his councilmen, and her father, she proclaims her love for Othello and defends her choice.
 Her father reluctantly accepts the union but warns Othello that she will someday deceive him.
-When Othello is sent to Cyprus in the line of duty, Desdemona accompanies him with his ensign's wife, Emilia attending her.
+When Othello is sent to Cyprus in the line of duty, Desdemona accompanies him with his ensign's wife, Emilia, attending her.

-In act 2, Othello's lieutenant, Cassio is disgraced in a brawl and falls from Othello's favor.
+In act 2, Othello's lieutenant, Cassio, is disgraced in a brawl and falls from Othello's favour.
 Iago suggests to Cassio that he importune Desdemona to intercede for him, which she does.
 Meanwhile, Iago persuades Othello that Desdemona has formed an illicit relationship with Cassio.
-However many critics argue that the first seed of doubt is not issued from Iago but by Desdemona's father:
+However, many critics argue that the first seed of doubt is not issued from Iago but by Desdemona's father:

 It is Desdemona's assurance and confidence in the honor and strength of the love she bears for Othello that inspires her boldness.
 Yet the passion of her love both arouses and unnerves her husband too, adding to the seeds of fear and suspicion.

 When Emilia's husband Iago sees Desdemona's handkerchief, he steals it and forbids Emilia to disclose its whereabouts to Desdemona.
 Iago plants the article in Cassio's room.
 Eventually, Othello sees Cassio with the handkerchief and accepts it as confirmation of Desdemona's infidelity.

 Desdemona is concerned over the loss of the handkerchief but maintains that its loss will not cause Othello to grow angry.
 Emilia is more cynical, especially after Othello violently asks to see it.
-Desdemona is confused over her husband's behavior, which culminates in his striking her in public and calling her a whore.
+Desdemona is confused over her husband's behaviour, which culminates in his striking her in public and calling her a whore.

 Desdemona is deeply upset by her husband's attacks but continues to assert her love.
 In the final act, Othello tells her that he knows she has been unfaithful, and is going to kill her.
 Despite Desdemona's claims of innocence, Othello refuses to believe her, and when he tells her that Cassio has been killed, Desdemona cries out.
 Othello becomes enraged and strangles Desdemona, ignoring her pleas for mercy.
 When her maid Emilia rushes into the room, Desdemona rises weakly to defend Othello, then dies.

 Eventually, Othello learns of Desdemona's faithfulness after Emilia exposes Iago's true nature before being stabbed to death by Iago, and out of complete remorse, Othello commits suicide, but only after angrily stabbing Iago (though not fatally) as retribution for his lies against Desdemona.
 Desdemona's cousin Lodovico then orders that Iago be tortured and executed.